 - Expense tracking

 Ranging from invoicing to managing deposits and transfers.
 A whole lot of features.
-You can either utilize their hosting (again, it is free!) or host it yourself.
-It’s fit for both personal and enterprise needs.
+You can use the hosted instance or host it yourself.
+It is fit for both personal and enterprise needs.
 Try it out!

 - ERP & CRM